The Hawaii Guide to Section 8 Housing

 Can I transfer my Section 8 Voucher to Hawaii?

-Transferring a voucher to Hawaii from another state is possible, but it is subject to certain conditions and limitations.
+Yes; transferring a voucher to Hawaii from another state is possible, but keep in mind it is subject to certain conditions and limitations.
 Officials refer to this process as portability, and whether a person can do it depends on several factors.

 Both the housing authority in the current location and the receiving housing authority in Hawaii must agree to the transfer.
 The receiving PHA will then determine whether the family meets the eligibility criteria of the area where they want to live.
 These criteria include income limits, family composition, and other program requirements.